 What Size Deposit/Amount of Equity Will You Need?

-Generally a borrower would be expected to put down a deposit of 10% of the value of the property they wish to purchase, or in some instances 5% if for example, they are buying under the government’s Right to Buy scheme.
-If your defaults are over three years old, then this could also apply to you.
+As a general rule, a borrower can expect to be asked to put down a deposit of 10% of the value of the property they wish to purchase.
+If your defaults are over three years old, then this criteria might also apply to you.

 If you need help and advice in relation to this, get in touch; our specialist mortgage brokers can help you.

 Getting a Mortgage With a Default (or Defaults) Plus Other Adverse Credit Issues

 If, in addition to one or more defaults on your credit report, you also have other adverse credit issues, then getting a mortgage will be that bit more difficult.
 What the other issues are, and when they occurred, will be important factors in the decision-making process.

 Considering some of the adverse credit events you might have on your record, IVA and bankruptcy will have the greatest impact, whereas late payments on unsecured debts is likely to have the least.
 Mortgage arrears and CCJs sit somewhere in the middle.